Energy Distribution for Dirichlet Eigenfunctions on Right Triangles: Analytical Results for Right Isosceles Triangle

 One of the metrics we are interested in is $\int_{T}|h\partial_y u_{m n}|^2 dV$.
 We will refer to this as the ``$y$ volume integral'' for expository convenience.
 The derivative integrals and the function integrals are related by the equation $\int_{T}|h\partial_x u_{mn}|^2 + |h\partial_y u_{mn}|^2 dV = \int_{T}|u_{mn}|^2 dV = 1$.
 This expression can be achieved by simple integration by parts, as we have

-where the boundary terms are zero as we assume Dirichlet boundary conditions and the last substitution uses $u_{mn}$ being an eigenfunction.
+where the boundary terms are zero as we assume Dirichlet boundary conditions, and the last substitution uses $u_{mn}$ being an eigenfunction.

-As quantum ergodicity can be interpreted as most of the eigenfunctions tending towards equidistribution, and a consequence of this is the volume integrals of the derivatives tending both tending to $\frac{1}{2}$.
+Quantum ergodicity can be interpreted as most of the eigenfunctions tending towards equidistribution, and a consequence of this is the volume integrals of both derivatives tending to $\frac{1}{2}$.
 In the simple case of the right isosceles triangle, we have equality in $L^2$ norms of $\partial_xu$ and $\partial_yu$ by symmetry, so we in fact have equality for every eigenvalue.
 As the volume metrics are completely understood in this case, it is natural to investigate the analogous metrics on the boundary as well.

 Later on, the $y$ volume integral will be an important metric throughout this paper as a way to test quantum ergodicity.
 We can calculate an integral over the entire domain to test if our functions are quantum ergodic compliant, which is far easier numerically than dealing with subsets of the domain.